informatics-isi-edu/facebase-docs/docs/_docs/using/visualizations.md

 The FaceBase system includes pipelines that convert data into helpful visualizations that can deepen a user's experience with the data.

-Available visualizations in FaceBase include an Image Volume viewer, Histology/Annotations viewer, and Single Cell viewer.
+The following viewers are available in FaceBase: Image Volume viewer, Histology/Annotations viewer, Surface Mesh viewer and Single Cell viewer.

 ## Image Volume viewer